Grady to make Wales debut against England

 Test veteran Leigh Halfpenny and wing Louis Rees-Zammit both return from injury to feature for the first time in this year's tournament.

-After weeks of turmoil in Welsh rugby, Gatland, his players and the fans will be grateful to get back to the action on the field.
+After weeks of turmoil in Welsh rugby, Gatland, his players and the fans will be grateful to get back to the action.

 Saturday's game at the Principality Stadium goes ahead after the Wales squad decided against strike action following their contract dispute with the Welsh Rugby Union (WRU).